Supritha-Amudhu/SocketProgramming/README.md

 Steps to option 6 - Register a new user:
 (Please do not start with option 0 to connect to server.
 Start with option 6 to connect to server and register as a new user.
 Please choose the username as one word, password as one word.)
 1. In a terminal window, compile and run Server.c
-2. In a new terminal window, compile and run main.c
+2. In a new terminal window, compile and run Client.c
 3. Choose option 6 to register as a new user.
 4. Enter IP address and Port number.
 5. Enter new username and password.